bleech/flynt-docs/content/guide/components/server-side-logic.md

 });
 ```

-This will look for `dist/vendor/slick.js` and `dist/vendor/slick.css` and enqueue the files if found. **Never add files manually to the `dist` folder.** To compile dependencies into the `dist/vendor` folder, see the [section on copying vendor files here](/guide/components/client-side-scripts/#add-third-party-dependencies).
+This will look for `flynt-starter-theme/dist/vendor/slick.js` and `flynt-starter-theme/dist/vendor/slick.css` and enqueue the files if found.

+**Never add files manually to the `dist` folder of the theme.** To compile dependencies into the `dist/vendor` folder of the theme, see the [section on copying vendor files here](/guide/components/client-side-scripts/#add-third-party-dependencies).

 ## Add and Modify Component Data with Filters
 [Filters are provided by WordPress](https://codex.wordpress.org/Plugin_API) to allow a plugin to 'hook into' the rest of WordPress and call functions at specific times.
 [Flynt Core](/guide/core/) defines two filters most often used inside `functions.php` for the purpose of adding component data and [areas](/guide/components/what-is-component#what-is-an-area).
 These are `Flynt/addComponentData` and `Flynt/dynamicSubcomponents`.